deepanshu24t/BackendAssignment/README.md

-To run the project please run the command-  node index.js
+To run the project please run the command -  node index.js

 To get the  details of all users
 Method : Get